James Ellison (actor): Biography

 Ellison spent most of the remainder of his career shuttling between cowboy pictures and more varied roles, primarily in B movies like The Carter Case and The Undying Monster.
 He had a supporting role in 1941's Charley's Aunt (which starred Jack Benny) and played the romantic lead in 1943's The Gang's All Here, a Twentieth Century Fox musical in which he seemed somewhat lost among the vivid antics of Carmen Miranda, Charlotte Greenwood, and Edward Everett Horton (and was the only principal not to sing a note).
 He also co-starred with Tom Conway and Frances Dee in Val Lewton's production of I Walked with a Zombie, directed by Jacques Tourneur.

 Ellison landed another romantic lead role as Jerry Gibson in the musical film Lady, Let's Dance (1944) which starred ice-skating sensation Belita.
 In 1950, Ellison landed the leading role in a series of B-western movies for Lippert Pictures, where he was billed as "Shamrock" Ellison.

 In the early 1950s, Ellison moved from acting to real estate.
 Joining fellow veteran Jackie Coogan, Ellison returned to the screen to play Axel 'Longhorn' Gates in a picture called When the Girls Take Over (1962).

 Death

-James Ellison died at age 83 in Monterey, California after suffering a broken neck as the result of a fall.
+Ellison died at age 83 in Montecito, California, after suffering a broken neck as the result of a fall.
 He is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.